bulletmark/pifaceio/README.md

 performance is still significantly superior to the original [pifacedigitalio][] and [piface][] packages.

+    #import piface.pfio as pf (change this line ..)
-    #import piface.pfio as pf (change this to next line)
+    #import pifacedigitalio as pf (or this line .., to the following line)
     import pifaceio as pf

     # The following calls should be approximately compatible: